2200175/CS220AU/index.md

 ## The first step towards decreasing the existential risk is awareness
 Our digital identities can be used to inform the public of these risks and raise awareness of important topics that can lead in extreme cases to human extinction.
 In this case, I have chosen a Nuclear holocaust as an important existential risk.
+In these articles I intend to explore more deeply the risk of a nuclear attack, and how some governments, through alerts on our mobile phones, may be collecting data about us, all those traces we leave on the networks, which are becoming more and more numerous, and therefore invading our privacy.
+It is here that different ethical questions were raised that I will try to address in these articles.

 ## Nuclear risk is real
 Due to the war between Russia and Ukraine Europe and the rest of the world have seen how easy is for a country to threaten with a nuclear attack.